Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Medi-Cal provides health care coverage to those in California who have a low income, while Medicare is a nationwide program that covers seniors and those with certain disabilities.

 In contrast, Medicare has no income or state residency requirements.
 You qualify when you turn 65 or if you have a qualifying disability.
-If you meet the eligibility requirements for both programs — for example, turning 65 and having a low income — you can be dual enrolled in both Medi-Cal and Medicare.
+If you meet the eligibility requirements for both programs — for example, turning 65 and having a low income — you can be dually enrolled in both Medi-Cal and Medicare.

 What is the difference between Medicare and Medi-Cal?

 As a Medicaid program, Medi-Cal serves as a health care safety net, paying the medical expenses for beneficiaries who have low incomes.
-This can include individuals, families, children, those who are pregnant, as well as seniors and people who have disabilities.
+This can include individuals, families, children and those who are pregnant, as well as seniors and people who have disabilities.
 With Medi-Cal, you have to meet certain income requirements, a condition not required by Medicare.

 Medicare, by contrast, is a federal program that operates on a nationwide basis, providing health care coverage to more than 63 million seniors and disabled beneficiaries under the age of 65.

 |Eligibility||Individuals and families who have low incomes and/or certain health conditions||Seniors age 65+ and individuals with certain disabilities|

 |Coverage||Medical care, hospitalization, prescription drugs, long-term care nursing homes and extended stays in skilled nursing facilities||Coverage varies by the part of Medicare and can include medical care, hospitalization and prescription drugs.
 Usually, no coverage for long-term care and extended stays in skilled nursing facilities.|